doomhz/node-lambda-req/README.md

 ### .proxy(name = `String`, handler = `function`)

 Shorthand method for binding **Lambda direct invocation** handlers.
-It can be used for maintenance tasks (i.e. db migrations, cronjobs) and internal Lambda calls.
-Each proxy handler has a unique name that is passed as a `command` key on the Lambda event.
-A direct call, proxyes all the event data to the handler and assumes that extra params are sent along with a `params` key on the Lambda event.
+Used for maintenance tasks (i.e. db migrations, cronjobs) and internal Lambda calls.
+Each proxy handler has a unique name, passed as a `command` key on the Lambda event.
+A direct call, proxies all the event data to the handler.

 ```javascript
 const lambda = new LambdaReq(event, context, callback)